 The NHS has been one of the best and most cost effective health care systems in the world.* However, it is becoming increasingly clear that its future is in serious danger.

 Our health services face many challenges, such as changes in disease patterns and populations.
-But the most significant threat to the future of the NHS is the way that it’s been seriously undermined by government policies and legislation over many years.
+But the most significant threat to the future of the NHS is the way that it’s been seriously and increasingly undermined by government policies and legislation over many years.
 Among the more recent and damaging of these have been

 - The Health and Social Care Act (2012), which removed governmental responsibility to provide a comprehensive health service, largely dismantled the NHS, brought about massive restructuring, accelerated the privatisation of the NHS and opened it up as a competitive market;